Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Popular sightseeing attractions in Stockholm include the Royal Palace and the distinctive City Hall (Stadshuset), both of which can only be visited on a guided tour, and are well worth exploring.
 Skansen open-air museum is an original concept with some great historical value, and the Vasa Museum, housing the 17th-century battleship of the same name, is a favourite with visitors.

-The Stockholm Card is a great investment for tourists planning to do plenty of sightseeing, allowing free admission to more than 80 museums and attractions, free travel on public transport, and much more.
+The Go City pass (formerly the Stockholm Card) is a great investment for tourists planning to do plenty of sightseeing, allowing free admission to more than 80 museums and attractions, free travel on public transport, and much more.
 The card can be purchased online or bought from numerous outlets in Stockholm.
-However, without the card certain museums, like the Nobel Museum, are free to the public on certain days of the week.
+However, without the card certain museums, such as the Nobel Museum, are free to the public on certain days of the week.